tyfricko/elementor-systemeio-integration/README.md

 ## Description

 This plugin adds a new action to Elementor Pro forms that allows you to integrate form submissions with Systeme.io.
-It supports
+It supports:
 - Adding contacts to Systeme.io
 - Setting first name and last name
 - Adding tags to contacts
 - Automatic tag creation if it doesn't exist (beware of your systeme.io plan limit)
+- Handling existing contacts gracefully
+- Adding tags to existing contacts without duplications

 ## Installation